Hridya2001/Serverless-log-analyzer-aws/README.md

 # Log Monitoring Pipeline using AWS

-This project demonstrates how to build and deploy a CloudWatch Log Monitoring Pipeline using AWS services.
-The pipeline generates logs from a Lambda function, stores them in Amazon S3, makes them queryable with Athena, and sends alerts using SNS based on custom thresholds.
+This project demonstrates how to build and deploy a ClodWatch Log Monitoring pipeline using AWS services. the pipeline generates and captures logs from a lambda function, stores them in Amazon S3, make queriable with Athena, and send alerts using SNS based on custom thresholds.

 ---
 ## Features

 - Collects Lambda logs via CloudWatch subscription